kommander/node-mysql-pool/Readme.md

 <h3 id="NoConnection">Methods unrelated to connections</h3>

     format(sql, params)
-    function(val)
+    escape(val)

 Will behave exactly like the original methods.
 They do not belong to a single connection.

 <h3 id="EventError">event: 'error' (err)</h3>

-Emitted if end only if an error occurred and no callback function was supplied.
+Emitted if and only if an error occurred and no callback function was supplied.
 You should always supply a callback function!

 <h2 id="Todo">Todo</h2>